Table of Contents

 It is crazy the things people will say when they are attempting to get out of paying you rent.

-Properly posting the notice in our experience gets MOST tenants to pay and/or fix the issue.
+Properly posting the notice in our experience gets MOST residents to pay and/or fix the issue.

-We have very few tenants who will take an eviction all the way from the 7 Day eviction notice to them being set out by the sheriff.
+We have very few residents who will take an eviction all the way from the 7 Day eviction notice to them being set out by the sheriff.

 Remember, the goal is to avoid the Birmingham eviction process altogether.
 You can do that be screening thoroughly and remaining objective about applicants.